rachank/rock-paper-scissors-2/README.md

 #### Features Left to Implement

+- Include a game counter with a start again button
+- Include an input request for the player's name and display it in the score board to personlize the game more
+- Include improved media queries to format the game to look more compact and fit better on each screen size
-- Include mulitple random images for the winner and loser in a pop up modal
+- Include mulitple random images for the winner and loser in a pop up modal to better display the outcome of each game

-- Some of the Loser Image examples to Add:
+- Some of the Loser Image examples to add:

 ![dazed paper](assets/images/images-lose/paper-lose-dazed.jpg)
 ![sad paper](assets/images/images-lose/paper-lose-sad.jpg)